 There are also many tuner apps for smartphones – they’re often free which makes them perfect for using at home, but they’re far too cumbersome and prone to audio interference to use when playing live or at important rehearsals with a large number of other musicians.

 Tuners for Electric Guitars

-The clip-on and pedal tuners in this guide can be used for tuning electric guitars, as can any of the ones listed in the acoustic section where they have a 1/4" input.
-If you would like to see a more general guitar tuner guide, which also includes rack-mount tuners, then we suggest the Guitar Tuner Guide on Gearank.com.
+The clip-on and pedal tuners in this guide can be used for tuning electric guitars, as can any of the ones listed in the Handheld & Desktop section where they have a 1/4″ input.
+If you would like to see a more general guitar tuner guide, which also includes rack-mount tuners, then take a look at the Guitar Tuner Guide on Gearank.com.